 HHSC PFD notifies the provider by e-mail of any exclusions and/or adjustments to items on the cost report.
-See Steps 12 and 13.
+See Step 12 and Step 13.
 The Cost Report Review Unit (CRRU) furnishes providers with written reports of the results of field audits.
-Refer to 1 TAC Section 355.107 for more information.
+Refer to 1 TAC Section 355.107.